TBI Ages the Brain According to New Study

 Should You Tell Your Boss You Have a TBI?

 According to Dr. Carolyn Dewa, Senior Scientist at the Centre for Addiction and Mental Health, of the 40% of workers who would not tell their boss they had a mental health problem half of them would want to do something to help a colleague with a mental health problem.
-Why the difference in attitude?
-Dr. Dewa’s research shows that employees suffering from temporary cognitive or emotional difficulties that force them to miss work are reluctant to explain why out of fear their boss will either fire them, dislike them or disrespect them.
-She found that if employees worked in a truly positive workplace where they felt they would get support if they were honest about their condition would disclose it.
+Why the difference in

 TBI and Memory Dysfunction

 In the November 6, 2014 online issue of PLOS Computational Biology Dr. Samuel Gershman and colleagues published a new theory of human memory formation based on testing a quantitative model on human volunteers.
-The theory states that humans will modify an existing memory to keep track of small, gradual changes in their environment, but they will create a brand new memory when they perceive a sudden, significant change in their environment.
-The key part of the brain operative in the cognitive assessment process and the memory modification vs. formation process is the hippocampus in the temporal lobe.
-This study explains why people with brain damage to the hippocampal area have considerable difficulty with forming new memories.
+The theory states that humans will modify an existing memory to keep track of small, gradual changes in their environment,

 Lost Sense of Smell After Head Trauma Could Signal TBI

 In the March 18, 2015 issue of the journal Neurology federal researchers published the results of their study of over two hundred veterans with head trauma.
 They found that soldiers who had lost their sense of smell were far more likely to have evidence of TBI on neuroimaging studies.
-This because the ability to smell arises from transmission of odors to the brain from the olfactory nerve.
-In order to identify smells the brain has to compare the odor to memories of thousands of specific smells and find a perfect match.
-When memory is impaired from TBI the brain cannot perform this matching process accurately.
-In order to detect impaired sense of smell a physician can administer a bedside smell test to the patient.
+This because the ability

 Dangers of Insomnia and Drinking for Females with TBI

 Women who drink alcohol excessively and who suffer from chronic insomnia are at high risk of suicide according to a study by Michael Nadorff, PhD and colleagues at Mississippi State University which was published in the December 2014 issue of the Journal of Clinical Sleep Medicine.
-One possible reason is that feeling hopeless about ever getting a decent night’s sleep can trigger depression which makes a lethal cocktail (no pun intended) when combined with alcoholism.
-Since insomnia is a very common consequence of Traumatic Brain Injury (TBI) and people with insomnia are inclined to drink in hopes of getting to sleep, this is something that females with TBI need to guard against.
-If you are a female with TBI who is suffering insomnia and has begun drinking alcohol to cope, then you should see your doctor and try other means of getting a good night’s sleep.
+One possible reason is that feeling hopeless

 Functional Scan of Cerebral Blood Flow Diagnoses Concussion

 In the March 2015 online issue of JAMA Neurology neuroscientist Timothy Meier of Albuquerque, NM published a study of 44 college football players with cognitive and behavioral symptoms of concussion.
 Dr. Meier used a form of neuroimaging that tracks patterns of cerebral blood flow CBF).
-He found that the players who improved and became asymptomatic post-concussion showed normalized CBF, whereas the players who continued to be symptomatic showed reduced CBF, especially in a part of the brain known as the dorsal midinsular cortex.
-The conclusion of the study was that quantified CBF can be used as an objective biomarker for concussion.
-What does this mean for victims of head injury who are suing in court for compensation?
-It means that if neuro-imaging of brain structures like CT scans or MRIs fail to show brain damage, a functional scan for quantitative CBF can help establish brain injury from an accident such as a car crash or fall.
+He found that the players who improved and